-You should also update progress against your work objectives and development plan throughout the year to record your achievements and in preparation for the end of cycle review.
+Staff should also update their progress throughout the year against their work objectives and development plan to record achievements and in preparation for the end of cycle review.

-You will receive an email requesting you to complete your review.
-This will need to be completed within a specified time period to enable your supervisor to complete a review of your achievements during the review period and to schedule a meeting with you.
+Staff will receive an email requesting the completion of the review.
+This will need to be completed within a specified time period to enable the supervisor to complete a review of the staff achievements during the review period and to schedule a meeting to discuss these.

 |How to complete your self review|